 - Crown lengthening, gingivectomy and other gum corrections

 Dental lasers have been shown to be safe and effective for treating both children and adults.

 Drs.
-Gleichman, Karbacka, Lukan, Nagel, Quick or Small can take before and after pictures of your dental treatment and any curious conditions that you may present.
+Gleichman, Karbacka, Nagel, Quick, Small or Mulcahy can take before and after pictures of your dental treatment and any curious conditions that you may present.